-For our HDHP option, the HRA is administered by GEHA
+• For our HDHP option, the HRA is administered by GEHA

 - Entire HRA credit (prorated from your effective date to the end of the plan year) is available from your effective date of enrollment - Tax-free credit can be used to pay for qualified medical expenses for you and any individuals covered by this HDHP - · Unused credits carryover from year-to-year - HRA credit does not earn interest - HRA credit is forfeited if you leave Federal employment or switch health insurance plans.
 Members leaving GEHA mid-year will be expected to return a portion of the annual contribution to GEHA only if they have filed claims against the funds (prorated based on the number of months in the Plan) and will forfeit their remaining HRA account balance at that time. - An HRA does not affect your ability to participate in an FSAFEDS Health Care Flexible Spending Account (HCFSA).
-However, you must meet FSAFEDS eligibility requirements.
-See Who is eligible to enroll? in Section 11, under The Federal Flexible Spending Account Program - FSAFEDS. - Net deductible after pass through
+However, you must meet FSAFEDS eligibility requirements. - Net deductible after pass through